hmajid2301/gitlab-auto-mr/README.rst

 GitLab Auto MR
 ==============

-This script is meant to be used in GitLab CI to automatically open Merge Requests for feature branches, if there is none yet.
-This project provides a docker image you can use for ease of use, but also a Python library.

-It is based on the script and idea of `Riccardo Padovani <https://rpadovani.com>`_, which he introduced with his blog post
-`How to automatically create new MR on Gitlab with Gitlab CI <https://rpadovani.com/open-mr-gitlab-ci>`_.

 This is a simple Python script that allows you create MR in GitLab automatically.
 It is intended to be used in CI/CD as a Docker image.
 However you can use it as a separate Python library if you would like.
 An example CI using this can be found `here <https://gitlab.com/hmajid2301/stegappasaurus/blob/master/.gitlab-ci.yml>`_.

-It is based on the script and idea of `Riccardo Padovani <https://rpadovani.com>`_, which he introduced with his blog post `How to automatically create new MR on Gitlab with Gitlab CI <https://rpadovani.com/open-mr-gitlab-ci>`_.
+It is based on the script and idea of `Riccardo Padovani <https://rpadovani.com>`_, which he introduced with his blog post
-Thanks for providing this.
+`How to automatically create new MR on Gitlab with Gitlab CI <https://rpadovani.com/open-mr-gitlab-ci>`_.

 This package was intended to be used by GitLab CI hence using environments provided by the GitLab CI.
 You can however use it as a CLI tool if you would like.